|

 Policy

-Basic policy guidelines are intended to maintain the placement that best serves the needs of the child, while adhering to allowable bed hold time frames.
+Basic policy guidelines are intended to maintain the placement that best serves the child's needs while adhering to allowable bed-hold time frames.
 The basic policy guidelines are:

 If the child is AFDC-FC (Foster Care) eligible, State and Federal funds can be used to pay for a bed for a child on a temporary absence for 14 days within a calendar month during which the temporary absence takes place.

-When an AFDC-FC eligible child is temporarily absent from an eligible facility such as for school, work or training program, hospitalization, visiting, vacationing, emergency circumstances, the county may make the payment to the eligible facility from which the child is absent in order to meet the child’s need.
+When an AFDC-FC eligible child is temporarily absent from an eligible facility for reasons such as school, work, a training program, hospitalization, a visit, a vacation, or an emergency circumstance, the county may make the payment to the eligible facility from which the child is absent to meet the child’s needs.

-- A child is determined to be temporarily absent when he/she is absent for no more that 14 days in calendar month.
-The facility is eligible for a full month’s payment if the brief absence does not exceed 14 days.
-Otherwise the benefits must be pro-rated.
+- A child is determined to be temporarily absent when they are absent for no more than 14 days in a calendar month.
+The facility is eligible for a full month’s payment if the brief absence does not exceed 14 days; otherwise, the benefits must be prorated.

-- A child who is in a public hospital shall be considered temporarily absent from an eligible facility when, on the first of the month which the ADFC-FC payment is due, the child has not been the public hospital for two full calendar months, irrespective of the when he or she entered that facility.
+- A child who is in a public hospital shall be considered temporarily absent from an eligible facility when, on the first day of the month in which the ADFC-FC payment is due, the child has not been in the public hospital for two full calendar months, irrespective of when they entered that facility.

 Below are three scenarios relating to Bed Holds:

 A FC youth runs away from placement on January 24th.
-The child returns to the same home 14 days later on February 7.
-Because the child was not absent in January for more than 14 days and was not absent in February for more that 14 days, the county could provide two full months of FC payments to the provider.
+The child returns to the same home 14 days later on February 7th.
+Because the child was not absent in January for more than 14 days and was not absent in February for more than 14 days, the county could provide two full months of FC payments to the provider.

-A FC youth runs away from placement or is hospitalized from January 2nd to the 14th and then again from January 20th through 27th.
-Because the youth was absent from placement for more than 14 days in a calendar month, the county must pro-rate the maintenance payment to reduce the payment by the number of days exceeding 14 days in the calendar month.
+A FC youth runs away from placement or is hospitalized from January 2nd through 14th and again from January 20th through 27th.
+Because the youth was absent from placement for more than 14 days in a calendar month, the county must prorate the maintenance payment bu reducing it for the number of days exceeding 14 days in that month.

-Following the calendar month during which the temporary absence began, State and Federal funds cannot be used to pay for the child's bed, if the absence continues and exceeds the maximum allowed days.
-County funds may be utilized to pay for a bed hold that extends longer than 14 days in calendar month.
+Following the calendar month during which the temporary absence began, State and Federal funds cannot be used to pay for the child's bed if the absence continues beyond the maximum allowed days.
+County funds may be utilized to pay for a bed hold that extends longer than 14 days in the calendar month.

 Documentation Required for Payment

-Note: An updated SOC 158A is only required when the placement is being terminated.
+Note: An updated Foster Child's Data Record and AFDC-FC Certification (SOC 158A) is only required when the placement is being terminated.
 Use of the Bed Hold policy is included on the SOC 158A under the rationale description.
-Documentation regard the use of the Bed Hold policy must be maintained in the Service File.
+Documentation regarding the use of the Bed Hold policy must be maintained in the Service File.

 Related Topics